By Abbey Mikha

 Jordanova believes that the goal of completeness is simply impractical especially since as the world of scholarship expands, there is more and more to read, but she does not consider that if the historian tries to be as truthful as possible, then another historian can take the information the first one has researched, and continue the research from there with the goal of completeness and truth in mind.
 It is said that a good historian tries to analyse history from all perspectives, so that he or she can eliminate bias, and Jordanova has tried to do that but she left out many subjects from her analysis.

-“History from Below” is a chapter in the book “New Perspectives on Historical Writing,” and it is a concept of historical narrative in social history, which focuses on the perspectives of ordinary people, rather than political and other leaders.
+“History from Below” is a chapter in the book “New Perspectives on Historical Writing,” and it is a concept which focuses on the perspectives of ordinary people, rather than political and other leaders.
 The term was popularised by British Marxist Historians during the 1960s.
 This school of history was among the first to use emotions and have a sympathetic approach to the lives of the poor and seek the truth of the life and history of the ordinary person.
 Jordanova does not seem interested in such kind of history.
 She mentions the term once in the text but she does not elaborate on it.
 She also has listed the term in the notes section and in the glossary.
 It is as if the concept was in the back of her mind, she may have wanted to mention it but it may have defeated her arguments.
 Since Jordanova was considering the issue of truth versus reliability she should have mentioned the concept of ‘history from below’ in one of her chapters.